M&M's 5 Year Innovation Pipeline

 The Challenge

-Due to severe production constraints, portfolio gaps, and a focus on core products, M&M’s lacked a 5-year innovation to unlock brand growth.
+In 2015, due to production constraints, portfolio gaps, and a sustained focus on core products, M&M’s lacked a credible five-year innovation pipeline to unlock brand growth.

-Due to severe production constraints, portfolio gaps, and a focus on core products, M&M’s lacked a 5-year innovation to unlock brand growth.
+In 2015, due to production constraints, portfolio gaps, and a sustained focus on core products, M&M’s lacked a credible five-year innovation pipeline to unlock brand growth.

-Due to severe production constraints, portfolio gaps, and a focus on core products, M&M’s lacked a 5-year innovation to unlock brand growth.
+In 2015, due to production constraints, portfolio gaps, and a sustained focus on core products, M&M’s lacked a credible five-year innovation pipeline to unlock brand growth.

 $81.6M Capital Investment in New Technology